 The College also convenes the Teaching and Learning Committee (TLC) to support programs and units in developing assessments that improve the learning experiences of students.
 Central to the TLC's work, in addition to specific program-level student learning outcome (PSLO) and CSLO assessment support, is providing faculty, classified professionals, and administrators with professional development focused on teaching and learning strategies.
-Such professional development includes on-demand support from the PSLO/CSLO Coordinator and TLC's "Drop-Ins," which are short thematic workshops offered throughout the semester.
+Such professional development includes on-demand support from the PSLO/CSLO Coordinator and TLC's "Drop-

+Ins," which are short thematic workshops offered throughout the semester.
 Such themes include implementing universal design for learning and aligning CSLOs with assessment activities.
 Additionally, TLC supports the Pedagogy Innovation Project (PIP), which is a cohort-based program that provides an institutional support for faculty to innovate their pedagogical practice and instructional design.
 PIP engages both part-time and full-time faculty in the experimentation of new pedagogies, the extraction of data from these experiments, and the analysis of these data.
+(I.B.1-4, II.A.2-6, II.A.2-7, II.A.2-8, II.A.2-9, II.A.2-10, I.B.2-22)

 Supplementing this design and review mechanism is the College's collectively-bargained faculty evaluation process.
 Summarized in III.A.5, this peer review evaluation process ensures that all faculty utilize instructional methods that meet academic and professional standards and expectations.
-Should this process reveal that individual faculty are not complying with such standards, plans for improvement are made and guidance is offered to further assure instructional methods meet prescribed standards.
+Should this process reveal that individual faculty are not complying with such standards, plans for improvement are made and guidance is offered to further ensure instructional methods meet prescribed standards.
+(II.A.2-11, II.A.2-12, II.A.2-13, II.A.2-14)

 Los Medanos College offers a variety of opportunities for all faculty to engage in collective ownership over course design and assessment, while also providing ample opportunities for faculty to stay current within their program of specialty and to improve their teaching and learning strategies and practices.
 In addition to these offerings and opportunities, the College also requires its departments, and thus its faculty, to engage in a comprehensive review process that covers matters of curriculum and student success.
 In this way, the College ensures that course content and methods of instruction meet the standards and expectations of higher education.
+(I.B.1-4, II.A.2-6, II.A.2-7, II.A.2-10, I.B.2-22, I.A.2-15, I.A.2-17)